timm/misc/lua/kube/ai.md

 ## 5. Foundations for Explainable AI (XAI) & Active Learning
 `kube.py` provides "barelogic" that could support XAI and Active Learning.

 * **XAI**: The transparent calculations for distances, cluster assignments, and `ydist` scores can contribute to explaining *why* certain data instances are considered good or grouped together.
+The importance of understanding "what is best" in data models is a recurring theme in AI research [^4^](#fnai4).
 * **Active Learning**: Techniques like identifying diverse 'poles' or evaluating rows via `ydist` could be adapted for query strategies in active learning, aiming to select the most informative data points for labeling.

 ---